winery/winery/docs/DeveloperGuide.md

 This part of Winery enables modeling topologies graphically.
 It realizes the component "Topology Modeler" (Figure 1).

+## TOSCA Definitions in Winery

+Definitions are not modeled as explicit element.
+Only the nested elements are handled by Winery.
+That means, it is not possible to specify custom definitions bundling a customized subset of available elements.

+## Uniqueness of QNames

+Intentionally, a QName should be unique within the repository.
+We did not follow this assumption, but only require that QNames are unique within a type.
+That means, the repository allows `{http://www.example.org}id` for both a service template and a node type.
+We introduced TOSCAcomponentId uniquely identifying a TOSCA element.
+Future versions might redesign the backend to use a QName as the unique key.

 ## Winery's Id System

 The general idea behind the storage of Winery is that each entity comes with an id.
 The id is either self